 4.1 Evaluate the effectiveness of methods of reducing risk when setting terms for credit.

-Range methods may include but are not limited to – progressive billing, personal guarantees, security, liens, factoring, credit insurance.
+Range methods may include but are not limited to – progressive billing, personal guarantees, security, Personal Properties Security Register, factoring, credit insurance, caveats, amended credit limits.

 4.2 Assess inducements to pay on time.

-Range inducements may include but are not limited to – penalty clauses, penalty interest, cash discounts.
+Range inducements may include but are not limited to – penalty clauses, penalty interest, discounts, loyalty schemes, rebates.

 4.3 Appraise rights to repossess goods in accordance with legislative requirements.

+Range legislative requirements may include but are not limited to – Credit (Repossession) Act, Credit Contracts and Consumer Finance Act;

+Trade credit legislative requirements may include – Personal Properties Security Act, Construction Contracts Act.

 4.4 Set credit and transaction limits appropriate to the risks involved.